Music to Walk Home By Lyrics

 Can almost hear the fun that I should be having

-Instead of just dreaming
+Instead of all this dreaming

-The mover I could turn into
+The mover I could turn into,

 There must be something I can do

-How to feel right
+How to feel right,

 A beautiful girl

-Is wasting my life
+Is wasting my life,

 I'm playing a part

-As somebody else
+As somebody else,

 While trying so hard